 Asset class Minimum haircut (% deduction from market value) Fixed and variable-rate interest-bearing instruments Liquid funds in the currencies CHF, EUR, GBP, USD, JPY, CAD and AUD.
-Short-term instruments (up to one year) issued by one of the fol- lowing countries (Australia, Austria, Belgium, Denmark, Germany, France, Japan, Norway, Sweden, UK, US) and the issuing country has a minimum rating of A 1% Instruments that fulfil the same criteria as above and have a me- dium-term maturity (one to five years).
-Instruments that fulfil the same criteria as above and have a long- term maturity (five to ten years).
-Instruments that fulfil the same criteria as above and have a very long-term maturity (more than ten years).
-US TIPS (Treasury inflation protected securities) with a maturity of up to ten years 7% US Treasury strips or zero coupon bonds (all maturities) 8% US TIPS (Treasury inflation protected securities) with a maturity of over ten years 10%
+0% Short-term instruments (up to one year) issued by one of the follow- ing countries (Australia, Austria, Belgium, Denmark, Germany, France, Japan, Norway, Sweden, UK, US) and the issuing country has a minimum rating of A Instruments that fulfil the same criteria as above and have a me- dium-term maturity (one to five years).
+3% term maturity (five to ten years).
+4%0 Instruments that fulfil the same criteria as above and have a very long-term maturity (more than ten years).
+5% US TIPS (Treasury inflation protected securities) with a maturity of up to ten years 7% US Treasury strips or zero coupon bonds (all maturities) 8% US TIPS (Treasury inflation protected securities) with a maturity of over ten years 10%